Information for Authors

 |Submission of Final Full Paper/Short Paper and Oral-only Presentation||August 14, 2021 (revised)|

 |Author early registration deadline||August 14, 2021|

 |Recorded presentations due||September 30, 2021|

 Submission Site: EDAS GHTC 2021 site (Open 10-April) (<https://edas.info/Nxxxxx>).

 Submission Schedule – Critical dates and deadlines for the submission of content to be considered in the conference proceedings

-Submission Types & Instructions – List of submission types and instructions that include posters, technical papers, special sessions (workshops and panels)
+Submission Types & Instructions – List of submission types and instructions for each

 Guidelines for a technical paper – Guidelines for developing a full paper and presentation for a technical paper